Our club is proud to support projects focused on community service, youth services, and international service. Keep reading to learn more.

 |Just to recognize or the need a necessity for sanitary toilets, one school, the Mweiga Primary has 700 students jammed into wooden classrooms originally built in 1955.
 To qualify for the project each school’s Board of Governors would have to commit to evacuation or pumping of the pits as needed however the costs are reasonable and only necessary ever 2 years.
 It will cost approximately $15,000 per school to build these toilets.
 The project also plans for rainwater, hand washing units between the boy’s/girls toilet blocks.

-Some of the Rotarians from Central Texas have made visits to Kenya in 2015 and have plans to go again in 2016 to check on progress.
+Some of the Rotarians from Central Texas have made visits to Kenya.
 The E-Club will continue to support this project going forward.